Casper1123/Patrick-Bateman-Discord-Bot/Rewrite/README.md

+Hey if you're reading this and you know what you're doing; Yes, I should've used a branche for this but I forgot they existed.
+Deal with it for now, okay.

 TODO: Write more descriptive stuff about the Patrick rewrite.
 List of target features down below.
 Everything here is just notes to self for now.